the best museums cusco

 Tour time02 hours

 It could be considered one of the most recent museums in Cusco.
 Also known as the Machu Picchu museum, Casa Concha is one of the most complete museums in Cusco.
-It was the former residence of José de Santiago Concha, an important Spanish aristocrat who lived in the times of the conquest.
+It was the old home of José de Santiago Concha.
+He was an important Spanish nobleman from the time of the conquest.
 His descendant, Pio Concha Martin, was the last Spanish governor in the Colonial Cusco in the middle of XIX.
 This incredible site stands out for its picturesque balconies.
-Today this museum is managed and belongs to the San Antonio Abad University of Cusco.
+Today, this museum is managed by and belongs to the San Antonio Abad University of Cusco.

-The history is simple, after the news of the existence of Machu Picchu by Hiram Bingham in 1911 (9 years before, the Inca’s citadel had been really discovered by a Cusco agriculture called Agustin Lizarraga, who didn’t have the necessary resources to show his discovery to the entire world) The pieces found there, were sent directly to the United States, specify to Yale University (Institution that financed Bingham’s expedition to the jungle of southern Peru, among others).
-Supposedly, they had to carry out different investigations on the pieces and then return them to the Peruvian State.
-However, the pieces took time to be returned, starting a trial in which the Peruvian state was the winner after many years.
+The artifacts found at Machu Picchu were sent directly to the United States, specifically to Yale University.
+This institution funded Bingham’s expedition to the jungles of southern Peru, among other places.
+Supposedly, they had to conduct different investigations on the pieces and then return them to the Peruvian State.
+However, the pieces took time to be returned, starting a trial in which the Peruvian state won after many years.
 Some pieces were not even returned, remaining forever in the American university.
-However, the majority were returned and are exposed to the Casa Concha.
+However, the majority were returned and were exposed to the Casa Concha.

 5. Museum of Religious Art